Homoclinic and heteroclinic intersections for lemon billiards: Preliminaries

 \item or $\Gamma^s(p)\cap \Gamma^u(q)$ is countable: each point in $\Gamma^s(p)\cap \Gamma^u(q)$ is called a heteroclinic intersection between $p$ and $q$. \end{enumerate} A similar distinction can be made for the case that $q=p$, in which case we have a homoclinic loop and a homoclinic intersection, respectively.
 For brevity we will call it a saddle connection if it is either a homoclinic loop or a heteroclinic connection.

 Poincar\'e discovered that the existence of a transverse homoclinic intersection of a hyperbolic fixed point leads to complicated dynamical behaviors.
 Later Smale \cite{Sma65} showed that it actually leads to the existence of an isolated hyperbolic set, the so-called horseshoe.
 In particular, such a dynamical system has positive topological entropy.
-The transversality condition can be replaced by a much weaker condition \cite[Theorem 2.1]{BW95}. \begin{proposition} Let $f$ be a diffeomorphism on a surface $M$ with a hyperbolic fixed point $p$.
-If a stable branch $\Gamma^s(p) \subset W^s(p)$ and an unstable branch $\Gamma^u(p) \subset W^u(p)$ has a topological crossing, then some power of $f$ admits a full-shift factor.
-In particular, $h_{top}(f)>0$. \end{proposition}
+The transversality condition can be replaced by a much weaker condition: topological crossing. \begin{proposition} \cite[Theorem 2.1]{BW95} Let $f$ be a diffeomorphism on a surface $M$ with a hyperbolic periodic point $p$.
+Assume a stable branch of $p$ and an unstable branch of $p$ has a topological crossing.
+Then some power of $f$ admits a full-shift factor. \end{proposition} Note that $h_{top}(f)>0$ whenever the map $f$ admits a full-shift factor.

 {\bf Brouwer’s Fixed Point Theorem.} Let $f: \bR^2 \to \bR^2$ be an orientation-preserving homeomorphism.
 Brouwer \cite{Brou12} proved the following dichotomy: either $f$ has a fixed point, or $f$ has no periodic point at all.
-A slightly stronger result is the following \cite[Corollary 1.3]{Fra92}. \begin{proposition} Let $f: \bR^2 \to \bR^2$ be an orientation-preserving homeomorphism that has no fixed point.
-Then any topological disk $D$ satisfying $f(D)\cap D=\emptyset$ is a wandering domain. \end{proposition} The conclusion of Proposition \ref{pro.franks} also holds when one replaces $\bR^2$ by a topological disk, since a topological disk is homeomorphic to $\bR^2$.
+A slightly stronger result is the following: \begin{proposition} \cite[Corollary 1.3]{Fra92} Suppose $f: \bR^2 \to \bR^2$ is a fixed point free orientation-preserving homeomorphism of the plane and $D$ is an open topological disk such that $f(D)\cap D=\emptyset$.
+Then $D$ is a wandering domain: $f^i(D) \cap f^j(D)=\emptyset$ whenever $i\neq j$. \end{proposition}

 .1in